browser-extension

 Install and unlock the extension

-Install from the browser store, sign in, register the device, and set a device-bound biometric / WebAuthn unlock backed by rotating refresh tokens with reuse detection.
+How the extension will be set up once it is published: install, sign in, register the device, and set a device-bound biometric / WebAuthn unlock backed by rotating refresh tokens with reuse detection.

 Setting up the extension takes four steps: install it from your browser’s store, sign in, register the device, and set a device-bound unlock.
 After that, day-to-day use is a quick biometric prompt rather than a password.